startable/startable-standard/StarTable format specification.md

 the only two StarTable file formats used in practice.
 This should not, however, be understood as a formal limitation.
 In principle, nigh any file format could be used for StarTable files – though not all to the same degree of convenience.
-A further conceivable example of a file format that can contain multiple sheets would be a compressed archive of multiple CSV files.
+Further conceivable examples of a file format that can contain multiple sheets are:

+- JSON
+- A compressed zip archive of multiple CSV files.

 In file formats where files can contain multiple sheets, each sheet must be named such as to be uniquely identifiable, and the level 0 processing